Stay Informed and Stay Safe!

 Your Safety is Our Priority!

 Stay informed and share this information with your community.
-To sign up for AlertMartin so you will receive important public safety messages, go to martin.fl.us/AlertMartin.
+To receive public safety messages, including boil water notices, sign up for AlertMartin at martin.fl.us/AlertMartin.

 Martin County Utilities